Ice rink: Curling

 Curling sheet details.
 The 12-foot circle covers the backline.

-The sport of curling uses an ice rink known as a "curling rink" or curling sheet.
-Curling does not involve ice skating.
+The sport of curling uses an rink known as a "curling rink" or curling sheet.
+Curling does not involve skating.
 Curling uses lanes.

 The curling sheet is a carefully prepared rectangular area of ice created to be as flat and level as possible.
 The ice surface dimensions are 146 to 150 ft in length by 14.5 to 16.5 ft in width.
 A curling sheet includes areas marked off in a manner specific to the sport, including the house, the button, hog lines, hacks, and shorter borders along the ends of the sheet called the backboards.

 The dimensions of an official curling sheet is defined by the World Curling Federation Rules of Curling.
 At major events, ice preparation and maintenance is extremely important.
 Curling clubs usually have an ice maker whose main job is to care for the ice.